friendly-bits/shell-scheduler/REFERENCE.md

 ${JOB_DONE_CB} <job_id> <job_return_code>
 ```

-If this callback returns a non-zero code, the scheduler terminates immediately with the same return code (after invoking the **scheduler termination callback**).
+If this callback returns a non-zero code, the scheduler terminates immediately with the same return code (after invoking the **scheduler completion callback**).

 It can be used to e.g. collect job results or handle failures.

 When [per-job timeouts](TIMEKEEPING.md#per-job-timeouts) are in use, a timed-out job is reported with job return code `124` and the job's PID as an extra third argument - the presence of that argument is what distinguishes a scheduler-synthesized timeout from a job that genuinely exited with code `124`.

-### Scheduler termination callback (optional)
+### Scheduler completion callback (optional)

 This callback may be used for user-defined cleanup, e.g. terminating unfinished jobs, or to implement a processing completion handler.